Skip to main content

 Genetic Mapping

 Genetic mapping is a method used to determine the location of genes on a chromosome and the distance between them.
 The distance is often measured in map units, where 1 map unit corresponds to a 1% chance of recombination occurring between two genes during meiosis.
-In this case, the distance of 8.2 map units between the Sb and cu genes indicates a relatively low frequency of recombination, which affects the expected offspring ratios.
+In this case, the distance of 8.2 map units between the Sb and cu genes indicates a relatively low likelihood of recombination, which affects the expected offspring ratios.

 Recommended video: